Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: The Askey--Wilson polynomials

 where $x=\frac12(w+w^{-1})$.
 Comparison of the coefficients of $t^n/(q,ab,cd;q)_n$ on both sides of \eqref{AWgf} reveals that the Askey--Wilson polynomials satisfy the convolution formula

 which, after some elementary manipulations of $q$-Pochhammer symbols is just \eqref{aw:def3}.
 (This shows that \eqref{AWcf} and \eqref{aw:def3} are equivalent.)

 \begin{rem} A referee pointed out that \eqref{AWcf} with $w=\expe^{i\theta}$ yields for $a=b=c=d=0$ the well-known formula for continuous $q$-Hermite polynomials given at the end of \cite[Section 14.26]{Koekoeketal}.
-This is interesting because, for instance in the standard $q$-hypergeometric expression for the Askey-Wilson polynomials \eqref{aw:def1}, one cannot specialize $a=b=c=d=0$. \end{rem}
+This is interesting because, for instance in the standard $q$-hypergeometric expression for the Askey--Wilson polynomials \eqref{aw:def1}, one cannot specialize $a=b=c=d=0$. \end{rem}